Yaupon Ilex vomitoria

 Quick ID Hints:

-- Leaves are alternate, 1" long, 1/2" wide with rounded apex and base.
+Leaves are alternate, one inch long, and half an inch wide with rounded apex and base.

-Insects, Diseases, or Other Plant Problems: No insect or disease problems when planted in their native habitat.
-Holly leaf miner, spider mites, whitefly, and scale are occasional problems.
+Insects, Diseases, and Other Plant Problems: Holly leaf miner, spider mites, whitefly, and scale are occasional problems.
 Leaf spot, leaf rot, tar spot, and powdery mildew are potential disease problems.

 Additional Video: Yaupon holly part of a series of Native Plant Picks from the North Carolina Sea Grant Coastal Landscapes Initiative.